A Special Agent: Gay and Inside the FBI

 Esteemed City Historian Blake McKelvey endorsed the book, saying, “They (Buttino and Hare) have done an excellent job of research, tracking down down the activities and reporting the accomplishments of the varied groups involved in this important and controversial aspect of Rochester’s recent history.”

 Laurence Kirwan, Vice Chairperson, New York State Democratic Party

-is quoted on the book jacket, commenting, “The community owes the authors a debt of gratitude.”
+is quoted on the book jacket, “The community owes the authors a debt of gratitude.”